Why it makes sense to pay £12 per month for thousands of bonus Avios

 You can read a detailed guide on how this voucher works and how to maximise it here, but let’s do a quick calculation on this benefit to a popular destination like Dubai (DXB).

 If you were looking to book one person return in British Airways Club Suite business class from London to Dubai on a peak date with Avios, you would normally pay 120,000 Avios plus about £538 in fees, taxes and surcharges.
 By applying your Barclays Avios Rewards cabin upgrade voucher, the amount of Avios required drops to only 80,000 Avios, as you would only be required to pay the Avios required for World Traveller Plus premium economy, even though you are booking into and will be travelling in Club Suite.

-Monthly fees for essentially keeping a current account open may seem unreasonable at first, especially if you are used to fee-free banking.
+Monthly fees for essentially keeping a current account open may seem unusual at first, especially if you are used to fee-free banking.
 But Barclays Avios Rewards offers a really attractive value proposition with its new programme.
 Considering you are already coming out ahead each month on the £12 monthly fee with the 1,500 Avios you’ll be given each month, then being able to save 40,000 Avios on a very comfortable return flight to Dubai next year is a great deal.

 You can join Barclays Avios Rewards here.

 Featured image by Ben Smithson / The Points Guy